zasdaym/zasdaym.github.io/content/posts/bash-script.md

 draft: false
 ---

 For some small tasks, sometimes Bash script (shell script in general) is better than a full-blown program using programming languages.
-Here's some personal tips to write a Bash script:
+Here are some personal tips to write a Bash script:

 ## Exit on fail
 Use `set -o errexit` to make the script exit when it fails.
 If some commands are allowed to fail, `command1 || echo "command1 is failed, but continuing"` can be used.